d-ries/linux-essentials/02_installation/01_course.md

 ![Ubuntu_Server_Try_Or_Install](../images/02/Ubuntu_Server_Try_Or_Install.png)

-We start the installation process by selecting the laguage.
+We start the installation process by selecting the language.
 We choose English:

 ![Ubuntu_Server_Language](../images/02/Ubuntu_Server_Language.png)